startup jobs for PT OT SLP professionals

 Where can I find startup jobs for physical therapists?

-Networking, as always, is key.
+Networking, as always, is also key.
 Look on LinkedIn and follow companies whose missions reflect your own values.
 Connect with people.
 Network in a way where it’s organic and not cheesy (again, networking is something we discuss in Non-Clinical 101 at length!)

 How can I build skills for non-clinical roles at startups?